-Graduate employees appointed at 0.49 FTE for a nine-month academic year will not exceed a maximum of two hundred fifty-five (255) work hours per quarter or a total of seven hundred sixty-five (765) work hours in an academic year.
+Graduate employees appointed at 0.49 FTE for a 9-month academic year will not exceed two hundred fifty-five (255) hours per quarter or a total of seven hundred sixty-five (765) work hours in an academic year.
 The parties agree that work is to be distributed as evenly as possible over the thirteen-week employment period.